vedant-dusane/java-medical-platform/README.md

 ## Acknowledgements

-This project began as a capstone for the IBM Full Stack Software Developer Professional Certificate.
+This project began as a capstone for the IBM Full Stack Software Developer Professional Certificate (Java Development Capstone Project) .
 The database schema design, user stories, and initial entity models came from that coursework.
 Everything from the service layer, JWT auth, frontend JavaScript, CI pipelines, Docker setup, and data initialiser was built on top of that foundation.